Evangelical theology: New birth

-Evangelicals believe that every sinful person by nature must endure an eternal punishment in hell, but that by faith in Jesus and not by works, they can attain salvation and go to paradise.
+Evangelicals believe that every sinful person by nature must endure an eternal punishment in hell, but that by faith in Jesus (though not by the merit of their good works committed in this faith), they can attain salvation and go to paradise.

 In Evangelical Christianity, the believer is justified by faith through grace (Ephesians 2:8).
 Salvation is the condition for access to paradise.
 Salvation by faith is a personal decision and commitment.
 In the Reformed view, the believer is saved by the imputed righteousness of Christ; all the merits of Christ are imputed to the believer by faith.

 The new birth, this personal encounter with Jesus Christ that unfolds at the conversion of the believer, is considered a true passage from spiritual death to spiritual life.
 This concept is based on John 3:3 "Jesus replied, "Very truly I tell you, no one can see the kingdom of God unless they are born again", and John 10:10.
 Then speak of "born again Christians" (see 2 Corinthians 5:17 and Galatians 6:15).
 The believer's meet with Jesus and the decision to give them his life marks an important change in an evangelical's life.
 It means repentance, which is recognition, confession and renunciation of sin.
 For the majority of evangelical Christians, the new birth occurs before the Believer's baptism, by immersion in the water.